 That’s your first set.
 You’ll keep making little sets like this for the rest of your Hawaiian flower headband.
 It’s important to keep pushing your bouquets up to be flush with the previous bouquet.
 That keeps your haku nice and full and helps avoid gaps.

-Every once in a while, hold it up around your head to see whether or not it’s the right size.
+Every once in a while, hold it up around your head to measure and see whether or not it’s the right size.

-When it’s the right length, fully wrap your last bouquet and tie a knot.
+When it’s your desired length, fully wrap your last bouquet and tie a knot.
 Finally, wrap your haku around your head and tie it tightly.

 How to store your haku flower crown

-Usually, people store their haku leis in the refrigerator so it will last longer.
+Usually, people store their haku leis in the refrigerator so they will last longer.
 You’ll want to untie it and lay it flat.

 If you want to wear your lei crown on and off throughout the day, you can always keep it in a cooler in your rental car.
-Then, just put it on for photos or an activity and return it to the cooler.
+Then, just put it on for photos or activities and return it to the cooler.